GHUCCTS

 From 1932 to 1972 a research study, now known as the Tuskegee Syphilis Study, caused harm to black men.
 Men in this study were not told they had syphilis.
 They were told they had “bad blood”; a term used for various illnesses.
 When penicillin was discovered as a cure, they were not given the treatment.
 This is an example of abuse in research.

-Thought these men were not injected with syphilis by the researchers, they were denied proper treatment.
+Although these men were not injected with syphilis by the researchers, they were denied proper treatment.
 There have been, however, other cases where researchers exposed people to harmful or infectious substances on purpose.
 In some cases, this was done to children who were not able to give consent.
 There have also been past instances of researchers recklessly exposing people to radiation.
 In many cases, people were not aware and did not give consent.

 In other cases, consent was not always freely given.
 Research was sometimes done with people in prison or in the military.
 But researchers didn’t always make sure people felt free to refuse to take part.
 Research abuses were not limited to the United States.
 Experiments on prisoners in Nazi concentration camps injured or killed many people.
 Prisoners of war were subjected to medical torture in Japan.